All About Vesting of Employer Contributions

-Regardless of age, employees, as well as job seekers, are thinking more than ever about saving for their future.
+Regardless of age, employees (as well as job seekers), are thinking about saving for their future.
 401(k) plans, therefore, are a very attractive benefit and can be an important competitive tool in helping employers attract and retain talent.
-And when a company sweetens the 401(k) plan with a matching or profit sharing contribution, that’s like “free money” that can be hard for prospective or current employees to pass up.
+And when a company sweetens the 401(k) plan with a matching or profit sharing contribution, that’s like “free money” that can be hard for prospective and current employees to pass up.

 But with employer contributions comes the concept of “vesting,” which both employees and employers should understand.

 With respect to retirement plans, “vesting” simply means ownership.
 In other words, each employee will vest, or own, a portion or all of their account in the plan based on the plan’s vesting schedule.
 All 401(k) contributions that an employee makes to the plan, including pre-tax and/or Roth contributions made through payroll deduction, are immediately 100% vested.
 Those contributions were money earned by the employee as compensation, and so they are owned by the employee immediately and completely.